-My first job was for a Japanese startup.
+My first job was as a Ruby developer at a Japanese startup.
 The company had a stellar development team, and in a couple of months of working there I learned more about developing software than I did in my entire computer science degree.

 The rest of the company was, well, it was hard to tell.
 You see, even though the company was only about thirty five people, we had a development team, an operations team, an operator team, a sales team, and a human resources team.
 Furthermore, there wasn’t much collaboration between the teams.
 Part of this was language issues (the development team was filled with English speakers, whereas the rest of the company was Japanese), but I also remember a manager telling me something like “it’s my job to insulate you from all the chaos outside the department so you can concentrate on coding”.
 At the time, I didn’t think too deeply about the implications of that statement, because I was grateful that I could do a job I liked, surrounded by other professionals I respected, and although I was a bit disappointed I didn’t get to interact more with the rest of the company, I coded on in happy oblivion.

 Meanwhile, the company wasn’t doing so well.
 It’s telling that almost every party we had at the company was a going away party.
 Slowly our numbers dwindled.
 As the company struggled, it decided it’s new mantra would be “cut costs”.
 Measures like having the employees clean the toilets instead of paying for a janitor (so everyone could pitch in!) were put into place.
 Frequent all-hands meetings were held and we were presented with reams of financial data in incomprehensible formats.
 But the organization structure remained the same, and day-to-day life remained largely unchanged.